wanze/SeoMaestro/README.md

 * It only includes pages of templates having a _Seo Maestro_ field, in order to read the sitemap settings.
 * It includes hidden pages.
 * It excludes pages not viewable for the guest user.

+Do not forget to [submit the sitemap to Google](https://support.google.com/webmasters/answer/183668?hl=en), either in the Search Console or by specifying the path in a `robots.txt` file.

 > ⚠ If your installation has lot of pages and the request takes too long to generate the sitemap, or if you run into memory problems, it is better disable the automatic generation.
 Use the `\SeoMaestro\SitemapManager` class to create